StarKRE22/Atomic/Docs/BestPractices/UpgradingEntityFactoryToBuilder.md

-# 📌 Upgrading EntityFactory to the Builder Pattern
+# 📌 Upgrading EntityFactory to the Builder

 Entity Factories can also act as **builders**, allowing step-by-step configuration before creation.
 This approach is especially useful when entities require **external dependencies** or **custom initialization**.